-Steps to configure coordinating-only nodes in Elasticsearch:
+Steps to configure a coordinating-only node in Elasticsearch:

 - Open /etc/elasticsearch/elasticsearch.yml in an editor with sudo privileges.